 “Many countries embrace vaccine apartheid without regard to natural immunity and I fail to see why we should not abide with the policy.
 Culling workers who refuse vaccination after seeing its results has admittedly left critical shortages of hospital staff around the globe.
 But we can easily cover that deficit with migrant workers.
 It just steepens the curve for a few months.”

 Popular physicist Neil deGrasse Tyson was eager to contribute a range of insights on pandemic management.
-“Let’s consider why forced vaccination is necessary,” he began.
-“The central concept to grasp is the Goldilocks principle and it’s really easy to understand.”
+“Let’s take a look at why forced vaccination is necessary,” he began.

 “Unvaccinated people, however, will be twice as likely to transmit the virus after infection, as well as twice as likely to become infected in the first place.
 In other words, the risk they present to the vaccinated is only reduced by half twice over, simply due to the latter’s 50% protection against infection and then also symptoms.
 So in this case 25% remains and it’s only a 75% reduction.”

-“Subtracting 75% from 93.25% yields 18.75% as the extra danger represented by the unvaccinated to the vaccinated, which obviously establishes a whole new level of panic.”
+“Subtracting 75% from 93.25% yields 18.75% as the extra danger represented by the unvaccinated to the vaccinated, which clearly establishes a new dimension of panic.”

 “Yet only about a third of people in the Western world are still unvaccinated.
-So if they all get vaccinated, the current overall risk to the vaccinated might go down by roughly one third of 18.75%, which is also 6.25%, taking it to just 93.25% of it’s current level.”
+So if they all get vaccinated, the current overall risk to the vaccinated might go down by roughly one third of 18.75%, namely 6.25%, taking it to just 93.25% of it’s current level.”

-“This could even be adjusted higher to account for the cumulative effect of slowing transmission between individuals, which relates to the vanishing hope of exterminating all variants in human and animal reservoirs globally.”
+“This could even be adjusted to account for a cumulative effect of slowing transmission between individuals, which relates to an admittedly vanishing hope of exterminating all variants in human and animal reservoirs globally.”

 “It’s also important to remember that if zero covid policy was indeed catastrophically based on a figment, retarding transmission by even the tiniest amount can still delay the reckoning for some.”

-“The bottom line is that we have to make policy conform to the latest modelling, bearing in mind that it can’t be perfect and also that risk/benefit analysis is separate issue, which in this case mainly concerns avarice in the business world, even if it is fundamental to the entire practice of medicine.”
+“Yet the bottom line is how well policy conforms to the latest modelling, bearing in mind that it can’t be perfect and also that risk/benefit analysis is separate issue, which in this case mainly concerns avarice in the business world, even if it is fundamental to the entire practice of medicine.”